esphome/esphome-docs/components/sprinkler.rst

   up from running the pump when no distribution valves are open or to allow the main line out to distribution valves to drain.
 May not be used with *pump_stop_pump_delay*.
-- **pump_pulse_duration** (*Optional*, :ref:`config-time`): The *minimum* length of the pulse generated to operate a pump in milliseconds.
-Required when a latching pump is configured; may not be used when a non-latching pump is configured with *pump_switch_id* (see below).
+- **pump_pulse_duration** (*Optional*, :ref:`config-time`): The *minimum* length of the pulse generated to operate a pump in milliseconds. *Required* when one or more latching pumps is configured.
 Note that the *exact* length of the pulse is determined by the frequency of the main application loop (as are other ``delay`` timers used in ESPHome).
 Typically this is expected to provide a resolution of approximately 16 milliseconds, however this may vary somewhat depending on your exact configuration.
 Regardless, it should provide more-than-sufficient precision to operate any such valve.
-- **valve_pulse_duration** (*Optional*, :ref:`config-time`): The *minimum* length of the pulse generated to operate a valve in milliseconds.
-Required when a latching valve is configured; may not be used when a non-latching valve is configured with *valve_switch_id* (see below).
+- **valve_pulse_duration** (*Optional*, :ref:`config-time`): The *minimum* length of the pulse generated to operate a valve in milliseconds. *Required* when one or more latching valves is configured.
 Note that the *exact* length of the pulse is determined by the frequency of the main application loop (as are other ``delay`` timers used in ESPHome).
 Typically this is expected to provide a resolution of approximately 16 milliseconds, however this may vary somewhat depending on your exact configuration.
 Regardless, it should provide more-than-sufficient precision to operate any such valve.
 - **repeat** (*Optional*, int): The number of times a full cycle should be repeated.
 Defaults to 0.
 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
 While optional, this is necessary to identify the controller instance (particularly in cases where more than one is